Gri22ly/Calculator/README.md

 # Calculator
-A simple program to simulate a processUnit
+A simple program to simulate a traditinal calculator

+com.feifan.calculator.tool.SwingCalculator provdes a simple GUI based on Java Swing